-[00:03:35] Jeff Shesol: It did not and in the beginning of 1935 the court begins to consider the New Deal in earnest.
-And begins as one conservative newspaper put it in 1935, to throw this revolutionary nonsense into the Potomac where it belongs.
-And by the end of the '35, '36 term, by the summer of 1936, some observers were likening the landscape to the end of a Shakespearean tragedy where the stage is strewn with dead bodies.

-[00:04:05] Jeff Shesol: Those dead bodies being in this case various New Deal programs and also state reforms by the way which were also facing a stern test in this conservative Supreme Court.
-And so really in this period '35, '36 begins what could be called a rolling Constitutional Convention across the country, as not just members of the administration or members of Congress, but really Americans of many different backgrounds, many different lines of work, began to consider this question of what could be done about the Supreme Court?
+[00:02:49] Jeff Shesol: It did not.
+And in the beginning of 1935, the court begins to consider the New Deal in earnest, and begins, as one conservative newspaper put it in 1935, to throw this revolutionary nonsense into the Potomac where it belongs.
+And by the end of the '35, '36 term, by the summer of 1936, some observers were likening the landscape to the end of a Shakespearean tragedy where the stage is strewn with dead bodies, those dead bodies being in this case various New Deal programs, and also state reforms by the way, which were also facing a stern test in this conservative Supreme Court.

-[00:04:39] Jeff Shesol: And there was no shortage of ideas and no shortage of proposals in the Congress proposals to amend the Constitution mainly, in all manner of ways, either to curb the powers of the Supreme Court or to expand the powers of the Congress to override the Supreme Court.
-And quietly Homer Cummings, Roosevelt's Attorney General began what he called a project of great importance, which was to begin to consider all of these many, or many of these many possibilities that Roosevelt faced.
-Roosevelt was disinclined to wait for time simply to work its forces on this court.
+[00:03:30] Jeff Shesol: And so, really in this period, '35, '36 begins what could be called a rolling constitutional convention across the country as not just members of the administration or members of Congress, but really Americans of many different backgrounds, many different lines of work, began to consider this question, what could be done about the Supreme Court?
+And there was no shortage of ideas and no shortage of proposals in the Congress proposals to amend the Constitution mainly in all manner of ways, either to curb the powers of the Supreme Court or to expand the powers of the Congress to override the Supreme Court.
+And quietly, Homer Cummings, Roosevelt's Attorney General, began what he called a project of great importance, which was to begin to consider many of these many possibilities that Roosevelt faced.

+[00:04:24] Jeff Shesol: Roosevelt was disinclined to wait for time simply to work its forces on this court.
 It was the oldest Supreme Court in history at that point, I believe.

-[00:05:20] Jeff Shesol: They were known colloquially as the Nine Old Men, but Roosevelt really felt that if something could not be done and soon to save the New Deal from this court, that Democracy itself was in danger and that there would be a total economic collapse that would make the Great Depression look like a cakewalk.
+They were known colloquially as the nine old men.
+But Roosevelt really felt that if something could not be done and soon to save the New Deal from this court, that democracy itself was in danger, and that there would be a total economic collapse that would made the Great Depression look like a cakewalk.
 And so something needed to be done, but he wanted to consider his options very carefully.
-And by the time Roosevelt was re-elected in what to that point was the greatest landslide in American history in 1936, he and Cummings had come around to an idea that had always kind of been out there but mostly dismissed, including by Roosevelt, which was to pack the court, to increase the number of justices, which is a perfectly constitutional approach.
+And by the time Roosevelt was reelected in what to that point was the greatest landslide in American history in 1936, he and Cummings had come around to an idea that had always kind of been out there but mostly dismissed, including by Roosevelt, which was to pack the court, to increase the numbers of justices, which is a perfectly constitutional approach.

-[00:06:03] Jeff Shesol: The size of the court had gone up and down over the course of the 19th century for various reasons, and it could be done quickly if you could get Congress simply to vote on it.
-And Roosevelt felt that with 76 out of 96 Senators taking seat in January of 1937 being Democrats, 76 out of 96, that he would have no trouble getting done what he needed to get done.
+[00:05:16] Jeff Shesol: The size of the court had gone up and down over the course of the 19th century for various reasons, and it could be done quickly if you could get the Congress simply to vote on it.
+And Roosevelt felt that with 76 out of 96 senators taking seat in January of 1937 being Democrats ...
+76 out of 96, that he would have no trouble getting done what he needed to get done.
 And so the plan was unveiled after being developed with great secrecy in February of 1937.
-And I won't go into too much detail here, I'm just, you know trying to help set the stage, but this begins then a six-month fight known as the court fight over the fate of the court-packing plan and not incidentally the fate of the... of the New Deal.
+I won't go into too much detail here.
+I'm just, you know trying to help set the stage.
+But this begins then a sixth-month fight known as the Court fight over the fate of the court-packing plan and not incidentally, the fate of the New Deal.